python/mypy/docs/source/more_types.rst

     reveal_type(c)          # Revealed type is 'int'
     expects_literal(c)      # ...but this type checks!

-If we do not provide an explicit type in the Final, the type of ``c`` becomes
+If you do not provide an explicit type in the Final, the type of ``c`` becomes
 context-sensitive: mypy will basically try "substituting" the original assigned value whenever it's used before performing type checking.
 So, mypy will type-check the above program almost as if it were written like so: